XevoInc/hound/doc/driver-init.md

 ## OBD-II initialization data
 A single null-terminated string (type "bytes") argument indicating the yobd schema to use.
 This will be directly passed to yobd.

+## MQTT+msgpack initialization data
+Two uint32 values:
+- The MQTT keepalive value, in seconds
+- The MQTT connect/disconnect timeout, in milliseconds Further note that the application is responsible for calling `mosquitto_lib_init` and `mosquitto_lib_cleanup`.
+Although the hound driver could take care of this, if the user also wanted to use the mosquitto library (e.g. to publish to the Hound driver), a memory leak would result.
+This is because mosquitto doesn't check if it's already initialized before clobbering its own memory, or implement an init/cleanup refcount.